 East Mississippi Community College will collect a \$35.00 health fee at registration each semester.
-The Health Fee will be mandatory for all full-time students who attend the Scooba campus.
-EMCC employs a full-time registered nurse on the Scooba campus to provide basic health care services.
+The Health Fee will be mandatory for all full-time students.
+EMCC employs a full-time registered nurse on the Scooba campus to provide basic health care services and the college provides Telehealth Services.